How to Import Photos from an iPhone to a Mac

 Before we start

 Let’s cut to the chase and delve deeper into the question of how to transfer photos from an iPhone to a Mac.
-Here are the seven apps you can use:

 You can transfer a photo from your iPhone to a Mac by using iTunes/Photos and a cable.
 This is a reliable way if you don’t have access to the internet or your connection speed is too low.